Kamenický Šenov

 Kamenický Šenov (Steinschönau) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 3,800 inhabitants.
+The town is located in the Central Bohemian Uplands.

+From the 17th century to the present day, the history and development of Kamenický Šenov has been linked to glassmaking.
+There is a glassmaking school and a glassmaking museum in the town.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most popular landmark of the town is the basalt rock Panská skála.

 Administrative division

 Kamenický Šenov consists of two municipal parts (in brackets population according to the 2021 census):